Afterworld (web series): Broadcast history

-The complete series 1 was also released as 130 episodes of about 2–3 minutes each.
+The complete series was also released as 130 episodes of about 2–3 minutes each.

 Afterworld: Global Contact

-Sony published a mobile game based before the events of Season 2, but after the catastrophic planetary event known as "The Fall" caused 99% of the world's population to disappear, along with almost all technology.
+Sony published a mobile game based before the events of Season 2, but after the catastrophic planetary event known as The Fall caused 99% of the world's population to disappear, along with almost all technology.
 This is a mobile adventure game where different survivors journey the world in search of their families, going from continent to continent, encountering daring adventures in cities such as Paris, Seoul, Sydney and Rio de Janeiro.
 The players confront each challenge and battle their enemies as they struggle to create communication towers to allow the world to regain global contact.
 It was launched in September 2008.

 The narrative of the game offers a preview of Season 2 which never aired.

 Emergency Subnet

-First revealed through an ARG (alternate reality game), a UK exclusive online viral series called Emergency Subnet for Channel 4, starred the character Maia Sturn (played by Nathalie Pownall) as a spin-off of Afterworld.
-It was produced to help promote the launch of the American animated series in the UK.
-Like Russell, Maia was dealing with the effects of The Fall and being alone in London, England and would document her day-to-day life through video blogs and journal entries using the Emergency Subnet.
+First revealed through an alternate reality game (ARG), a UK-exclusive online viral series called "Emergency Subnet" for Channel 4 starred the character Maia Sturn (played by Nathalie Pownall) as a spin-off of "Afterworld."
+It was produced to promote the launch of the American animated series in the UK.
+Like Russell, Maia dealt with the effects of The Fall and faced solitude in London, England.
+She documented her day-to-day life through video blogs and journal entries using the Emergency Subnet.